JetBrains/teamcity-docker-images/dockerhub/teamcity-minimal-agent/README.md

 ## Troubleshooting

-### Apt manager distrusts the apt Perforce repository key.
+### Apt manager distrusts the apt Perforce repository key

-This issue applies exclusively to Docker images that were released **prior to August 14th, 2023** ([TW-83304](https://youtrack.jetbrains.com/issue/TW-83304/Agent-Docker-images-apt-package-manager-doesnt-trust-the-key-of-the-apt-Perforce-repository)).
+This issue may occur for Docker images released **prior to August 14, 2023** ([TW-83304](https://youtrack.jetbrains.com/issue/TW-83304/Agent-Docker-images-apt-package-manager-doesnt-trust-the-key-of-the-apt-Perforce-repository)).

-Due to the expiration and subsequent renewal of the [Perforce Package key on August 14, 2023](https://www.perforce.com/perforce-packages), if modifications to `apt` packages containers based on images released before that date would be made, the following error would be encountered:
+The [Perforce Package key](https://www.perforce.com/perforce-packages) expired and was updated on August 14, 2023.
+This results in the following error that occurs if you modify the `apt` packages in images based on containers released before this date:
 ```
 $ apt-get update
 ...